-In order to fulfill these demands, the General’s body was exhumed and places inside an iron cauldron where is was boiled to remove all traces of flesh.
+In order to fulfill these demands, the General’s body was exhumed and placed inside an iron cauldron where it was boiled to remove all traces of flesh.
 This was done because moving bones was much easier than transporting a partially decomposed corpse.

 The cauldron and the tools that were used to carry out this procedure, which some might term an act of desecration, are now on display in the museum and they are believed to be the reason why his spirit is tied to the building.